AlextheeCoder/portfolio-react/README.md

 In this example, Greeting is a React component that returns a JSX element.

-Babel: Under the hood, a tool called Babel is used to transform JSX into regular JavaScript12.
-This is necessary because browsers can’t understand JSX12.
+Babel: Under the hood, a tool called Babel is used to transform JSX into regular JavaScript.
+This is necessary because browsers can’t understand JSX.
 Babel takes care of this transformation during the build process.So, when you’re writing a React component, you’re actually writing JavaScript, not HTML.
 The HTML-like syntax is just JSX, which gets transformed into JavaScript by Babel.

 ### 9. What is async/await?
 Bring an example
 `async`: This keyword is used before a function to indicate that the function will return a promise.
 Even if it returns a non-promise value, JavaScript automatically wraps it in a resolved promise.